jhollinger/occams-record/README.md

 If you have a complicated query to run, you may drop down to hand-written SQL while still taking advantage of eager loading and variable escaping (not possible in ActiveRecord).
 Note the slightly different syntax for binding variables.

 NOTE this feature is quite new and might have some bugs.
+Since we are not yet at 1.0, breaking changes may occur.
 Issues and Pull Requests welcome.

 ```ruby
 widgets = OccamsRecord.sql(%(